Get the scoop on all the best Washington State Fair Discounts 2019, including ways to save on admission, concert tickets, rides, and more!

 Saving on Admission

-- Free Gate Food Drive.
-On opening day (Sept 6th), gain FREE entrance between 9 and noon by bringing a suggested donation of a non-perishable food item.
-This is my absolute favorite way to save on Fair admission, providing it works for your family’s schedule.
+- FREE Gate Food Drive.
+On opening day (August 30th), gain FREE entrance at any gate between 10:30 am – 12:30 pm by bringing a suggested donation of a non-perishable food item.
+This is my absolute favorite way to save on fair admission, providing it works for your family’s schedule.
+You can find details at The Fair’s website.

 - Military Appreciation Days.
-On Monday, Sept 9th and Monday, Sept 16th, active, retired, and reserve military and National Guard as well as disabled veterans and their dependents can get FREE admission to the Fair.
+On all three Mondays of the Fair (September 2nd, 9th, and 16th), active, retired, and reserve military and National Guard as well as disabled veterans can get FREE admission to the Fair.
 Make sure to bring valid Military ID at the gate.

 - Free School Tickets.
 In the past, my son has come home with a free Fair ticket from school.
 You might inquire to see if your school will be participating in a similar program before purchasing tickets.